ePages-de/epages-docs/_posts/2017/2017-03-29-epages-hackathon-2017.md

 The audience was quite impressed by the creative outcomes of every single team.

 To try out some new ideas for BEYOND, some teams dedicated the two days to simplify API interaction by using the query language [GraphQl](http://graphql.org/learn/).
-Another team code with Amazon's voice service device [Alexa](https://developer.amazon.com/alexa) to enable merchants to interact with their shop administration.
+Another team coded with Amazon's voice service device [Alexa](https://developer.amazon.com/alexa) to enable merchants to interact with their shop administration.
-Yet another team created a dashboard app for visualizing KPIs for the merchant.
+Yet another team created a dashboard app to visualize KPIs for the merchant.

 In order to enhance our latest shop software ePages Now, one of the teams developed an Amazon mass uploader to upload a bulk of products at once instead of merely one by one.

-And there were teams that dedicated their time to improve internal processes.
+And there were teams, that dedicated their time to improve internal processes.
-Amongst others, one team made the source of our [API documentation](https://developer.epages.com/apps) and [Developer blog](https://developer.epages.com/blog) [epages-docs](https://github.com/ePages-de/epages-docs) fast again, another automatized the [Linux](https://www.linux.com/) setup for new colleagues starting at ePages.
+Amongst others, one team made the source of our [API documentation](https://developer.epages.com/apps) and [Developer blog](https://developer.epages.com/blog), [epages-docs](https://github.com/ePages-de/epages-docs), fast again, another automatized the [Linux](https://www.linux.com/) setup for new colleagues starting at ePages.

-In the end everyone could vote for their favorite result.
+In the end everyone could vote for their favorite project.
 The first three winners were the lucky ones and received Amazon vouchers.

-The winner team's project was the development of a new stylish theme.
+The winner team's project was a new, stylish theme.
-New features that came with this team were, e.g. modern styling techniques, special fonts, a full screen slide bar, a featured products section, hovering effects, and much more.
+New features that came with this team were, amongst others, modern styling techniques, special fonts, a full screen slide bar, a featured products section, hovering effects, and much more.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/ephack17?src=hash">#ephack17</a> WINNER TEAM of <a href="https://twitter.com/hashtag/epages?src=hash">#epages</a> <a href="https://twitter.com/hashtag/hackathon?src=hash">#hackathon</a> : Building a <a href="https://twitter.com/hashtag/theme?src=hash">#theme</a> for <a href="https://twitter.com/hashtag/epagesnow?src=hash">#epagesnow</a> and <a href="https://twitter.com/hashtag/beyond?src=hash">#beyond</a><br>Congrats!
 Well done! <a href="https://t.co/nHWxyWkOoV">pic.twitter.com/nHWxyWkOoV</a></p>&mdash; ePages Developers (@epagesdevs) <a href="https://twitter.com/epagesdevs/status/844973976208244736">March 23, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>